Mississippi gopher frog: Characteristics

 The Mississippi gopher frog is a mid-sized, stocky, frog with a total body length of about 3 in (8 cm).
 The frog's back ranges in color from black to brown or gray and is covered with dark spots and warts.
 The male's call has been compared to the sound of human snoring.
 Another notable feature of this secretive frog is that, when exposed to bright light or threatened, the frog will put its hands in front of its face to shield its eyes.
 Other defense responses include inflating its body and excretion of a bitter, milky fluid from warty glands located on its back.
 Maximum longevity of the frog is six to 10 years.

 The diet of adult Mississippi gopher frogs probably includes frogs, toads, insects, spiders, and earthworms.
 Males reach sexual maturity at four to six months and females at two to three years.
 The fist-sized egg masses, containing 2,000 or more eggs, are typically attached to stems of emergent vegetation.
 Tadpoles average slightly over 1 in (3 cm) long and require 80 to 180 days to complete metamorphosis in the field.

-The Mississippi gopher frog possesses several defense mechanisms in its immune system that are unique to Rana sevosa.
+The Mississippi gopher frog possesses several defense mechanisms in its immune system that are unique to Lithobates sevous.
 The frog's innate immune system is adept at recognizing outside prokaryotic pathogens.
-Rana sevosa reacts quickly to exterior pathogens, effectively limiting the extent of infections in the early hours after exposure.
-Similar to other species of frogs and toads, Rana sevosa synthesizes antimicrobial peptides that act as effective defenses against outside pathogens.
+Lithobates sevous reacts quickly to exterior pathogens, effectively limiting the extent of infections in the early hours after exposure.
+Similar to other species of frogs and toads, Lithobates sevous synthesizes antimicrobial peptides that act as effective defenses against outside pathogens.
 The frog excretes these chemicals through glands in its skin, and they are remarkably effective, killing certain pathogens in a matter of minutes.

-Rana sevosa, similar to other species of frogs and toads, secrete antimicrobial peptides upon adrenergic stimulation, stress, and injury.
+Lithobates sevous, similar to other species of frogs and toads, secrete antimicrobial peptides upon adrenergic stimulation, stress, and injury.
 Generally, in any sample collected there are multiple antimicrobial peptides released, each serving a different specific function.
 These antimicrobial peptides, noted for their concentrated effectiveness make for attractive models of bacteriostatic therapeutics.
-They also require no immunologic memory, they are secreted and effective against outside chemical threats as soon as they are released from the body of Rana sevosa.
+They also require no immunologic memory, they are secreted and effective against outside chemical threats as soon as they are released from the body of Lithobates sevous.
 Furthermore, these antimicrobials only affect the membrane of the target pathogens as opposed to human anti-histamines that directly affect the human immune system.